Enhypen: Endorsements

 In May 2023, Enhypen was chosen by the Seoul Design Foundation and Seoul Metropolitan Government as the DDP public relations ambassador and opened Seoul Fashion Week as the Airbnb host.
 In June, Enhypen was announced as new brand ambassadors of the Italian luxury fashion house Prada.
 In July, Enhypen became global ambassadors of the Filipino clothing and lifestyle brand Bench.
 In August, the group teamed up with Indonesian food and beverage brand Nabati to promote their Goguma-flavored snacks.
 In September, Enhypen's Dark Moon: The Blood Altar collaborated with Lotte World Magic Island on a festival running from September 1 to October 22; visitors received character photocards and limited packages, as well as chance to experience a party room, merch pop-up store, photo zone, and limited Decelis Academy rental uniforms.
 The same month, Enhypen was named as ambassadors for 2023 Seoul Fashion Week, where they made their first appearance at the Prada Mode event.
 On October 30, Enhypen was named the first-ever global ambassador of Korean skincare brand Dr. Jart+, debuting their partnership in a new campaign called "Supercharged repair, Cicapair".

 On January 31, 2024, Enhypen was chosen as the new model image of the Japanese mail-order retailer Peach John for their new spring unisex room wear as part of their 30th anniversary special project.
 On March 6, they were announced as brand ambassadors for Dunkin' Philippines.
 On April 30, with the reveal of their digital pictorial for W Korea's May issue showcasing Tiffany & Co. jewellery, members Jake and Sunghoon were announced as regional South Korea and Japan 'friends of the house' ambassadors for the luxury brand.
 Before their appointment, they had also been featured on the September 2023 cover of Cosmopolitan Korea in collaboration with Tiffany & Co. and had been attending the brand's events since then.
-On May 31, Sunghoon was announced as the exclusive model for South Korean cosmetics brand Hince.

 On February 19, 2025, Enhypen was announced as the new global ambassador of the skincare brand Mixsoon, with the campaign called "Beauty Essentials for Glass Skin".
+On June 17, the group was officially appointed as Seoul City Ambassadors for a two-year term to promote tourism and lifestyle to overseas audiences.
+In October, they were announced as the first ambassadors of Samyang Foods' MEP brand.

+On February 26, 2026, Enhypen was announced as the Asia-Pacific regional ambassadors for mouthwash brand Listerine.

 Philanthropy

 In October 2024, Enhypen participated in a charity event for the fashion magazine W Korea's breast cancer awareness campaign "Love Your W".

 In November 2025, Enhypen and Belift Lab donated 100 million KRW (around ₱4 million) through the Hope Bridge Korea Disaster Relief Association, in partnership with the Philippine Disaster Resilience Foundation, to support relief efforts for communities affected by the recent flooding in Philippines.

+In January 2026, Enhypen worked with the Korean Red Cross in a campaign to promote blood donation.
+Registered donors would receive special gifts for their participation.
+Over the ten-day campaign period, the amount of first-time blood donors increased 19-fold.